Antagonist: "The Cabal"

 James Gibson (un-credited)

 One of the forty-six names on Simon Escher’s NOC list who, eventually with the help of the CIA, Michael Weston searched out and handled in some way.
+He was only shown in photgraph on a dossier, but had the most extensively shown background of any of the agents similarly shown.
 The show indicated either 'captured' or 'eliminated' on some of the names in rapid-fire flashes - others had no mention but the direct implication was that they were ALL 'handled' in some way.
 In the case of this agent, the case was stamped 'Captured.'

 Current location: 'Captured'